ananyaja/Safety-Helmet-Detection-ResNet/README.md

 *Note: You can run this notebook directly in the Kaggle cloud with a T4 GPU accelerator to reproduce the training execution and generate the optimal `helmnet_perfect_model.pth` weights file automatically.*

+##📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ### Final Validation Report
 ```text
 Confusion Matrix: